matthew-dong-dev/ICS-research/dev-notes/data-notes.md

 1. what UCBD2 used to be but with all its misc files cleaned & organized such that it only includes non-student data like classes information
     - non student data will live on github in data-askoski
     - what about hashed data?
-Yes
+Yes but gitignored?
 1. want to be able to rollback our data, have both ingested and collected data organized and versioned
 1. What data comes from the APIs needs to be standardized
     - new semester courses, ...?